borgquist/json-cacher/README.md

   - `api_server.py`: API endpoint server

 - **Configuration**:
-  - `env.example`: Template for environment variables
-  - `.env`: Your actual environment variables (not tracked in git)
   - `config.json`: Your actual configuration settings (not tracked in git)
   - `config.example.json`: Example configuration structure (for reference)